ThomasPrior/2minersInfo/README.md

 # Functionality

-* Create sensor items for cyrptocurrency worker machines using 2miners, either pooled or solo for supported coins.
+* Create sensor items for cryptocurrency miners/worker machines using 2miners, either pooled or solo for supported coins.

 Supported coins are as follows: